kristianmandrup/json-schema-model-builder/src/schema/object/ObjectResolver.md

 ### createObjectResolver

-creates instance of ObjectResolver
+Creates instance of ObjectResolver

 ### resolveSchema

-resolves a schema object
+Resolves a schema object

 ### resolve

-resolves an object or schema object
+Resolves an object or schema object

 ## methods